Chapter 15: The Voice

 bubble helicopter early on.
 He wanted to place himself in a position to

-coordinate artillery and air strikes better, but like everything else
+coordinate artillery and airstrikes better, but, like everything else

 this guy did, that was a mistake.
 The background noise from his